A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Discussion

-The microscopic theory presented here enables direct comparisons with experimental measurements of neuron-level intrinsic timescales \cite{Murray14}, in contrast to previous works which have considered population rate models \cite{Chaudhuri14_e01239,Chaudhuri2015_419}.
-It is important to distinguish between neuron-level and population-level timescales, since the latter are shaped to a large extent by cross-correlations and can therefore differ substantially from neuron-level timescales, as we have illustrated for the balanced random network model.
-Only by carefully matching the quantities compared between models and experiments can we obtain reliable insights into the mechanisms underlying the observations.
+The heterogeneity of timescales even within a cortical area \citep{Cavanagh20_81} suggests another interesting extension, namely to calculate the variability of the timescale within a population.
+This requires calculating the variability of the second-order statistics, which has recently been achieved for linear rate networks \citep{Dahmen19_13051} but to the best of our knowledge is an open challenge even for simple nonlinear rate networks, let alone for spiking networks.

-An important limitation of the analytical approximation for the colored noise problem for LIF neurons we present here is the restriction to regimes where the corresponding white noise problem yields a good approximation of the firing rate.
-This prevents an application of our theory to balanced random networks of LIF neurons where the mean synaptic strength is above a critical value that leads to a Fano factor larger than unity \cite{Ostojic14,Wieland2015_040901}: one of the hallmarks of this transition is precisely the breakdown of the white-noise approximation.
-To make our theory applicable in this regime, an analytical solution for the firing rate which takes the characteristic timescales in the input into account is necessary.
+The microscopic theory presented here enables direct comparisons with experimental measurements of neuron-level intrinsic timescales \citep{Murray14}, in contrast to previous works which have considered population rate models \citep{Chaudhuri14_e01239,Chaudhuri2015_419}.
+It is important to distinguish between neuron-level and population-level autocorrelations, since the latter are shaped by $O(N^{2})$ cross-correlations and can therefore differ substantially from neuron-level autocorrelations, as we have illustrated for the balanced random network model (\prettyref{fig:LIF_BRN_network}\textbf{e},\textbf{f}) and the biologically constrained network model (\prettyref{fig:LIF_microcircuit}\textbf{e}-\textbf{g}).